The wash basin of the tabernacle is symbolic of separation unto God.

 Elisha answered, “By the living LORD, whom I serve, I swear that I will not accept a gift.”
 Naaman insisted that he accept it, but he would not.
 (2Ki 5:16)

-Elisha’s servant Gehazi thought this was silly and
+Elisha’s servant Gehazi thought this was silly and followed Naaman to collect the money from him.

 “Please take six thousand pieces of silver,” Naaman replied.
 He insisted on it, tied up the silver in two bags, gave them and two changes of fine clothes to two of his servants, and sent them on ahead of Gehazi.
 (2Ki 5:23)